raghavchalapathy/dnr/README.md

 ## Using DrugBank and Medline DataSets in your experiments.

 If you plan to use the data DrugBank and Medline  in your experiments kindly cite the below papers.

+Isabel Segura-Bedmar, Paloma Mart ́ınez, and Mar ́ıa Her- rero Zazo.
+2013.
+Semeval-2013 task 9: Extraction of drug-drug interactions from biomedical texts (DDIEx- traction 2013).
+In The 7th International Workshop on Semantic Evaluation